play-with-docker/play-with-docker/README.md

 A live version is available at: http://play-with-docker.com/

+## Requirements

+Docker 1.13-dev or higher is required as **attachable** overlay networks feature is required.

 ## Installation

 Start the Docker daemon on your machine and run `docker pull docker:1.12.2-rc2-dind`.